yankluf/remote-printer/README.md

 ## Installation
 ### Docker

+The Docker Compose file uses a network called `local` to spin up the container, which you likely don't have.
+You can create it by typing `sudo docker network create local` or change the name of the network in `docker-compose.yml` to match a network of your choice.

-Go the root folder of the project and simply run:
+Once the network is ready, go the root folder of the project and simply run:

 ```shell
 sudo docker compose up -d